 Mental Health

-Provides comprehensive mental health programs in health centers and community-based organizations that are co-located with HIV primary care services or have established linkages with HIV primary care providers.
+Provides comprehensive mental health services through health centers and community-based organizations that are co-located with or linked to HIV primary care providers.

 Services include: